 - New Paltz Times: See All Rentals in the Classifieds section.

 - Hudson Valley Craigslist: See Housing section.

-When signing a lease, you will likely be required to pay a deposit on the apartment in addition to the first month's rent.
-Sometimes the landlord will want the first month's rent, a security deposit, and the last month's rent.
-Be ready to pay a large amount of money up front when you move in.
+When signing a lease, you will likely be required to pay a deposit on the apartment up to the amount of one month's rent.
+You may also be expected to pay monthly rent on a date determined in concert with your landlord.
+Be ready to pay a large amount of money up front when you move in to your apartment.
 You might receive the security deposit back at the end of your lease if there is no damage done to your rented space.